emk/rust-musl-builder/README.md

 After modifying the image, run `./test-image` to make sure that everything works.

+After making changes, they must be pushed to the `stable` branch to build the official `stable` and `latest` images on Docker Hub.
+Tagged versions of Rust (such as `1.11`) must be given their own branches and manually configured on Docker Hub.

 ## License

 Either the [Apache 2.0 license](./LICENSE-APACHE.txt), or the